Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

 \begin{problem} If $\mu$ is a non-atomic self-conformal measure for $C^2$ IFS $\Phi$ such that one $f_j \in \Phi$ has a parabolic fixed point and $p_j > 0$.
 Then does the Fourier transform of $\mu$ decay at most polylogarithmically? \end{problem}

 A way to approach this could be to study uniformly contracting $C^2$ IFSs $\Phi_\eps$ that approach the parabolic IFS $\Phi$.
-In \cite[Theorem 1.6]{LeclercOsc} Leclerc demonstrated with some examples of non-linear IFS perturbations $\Phi_\eps$ of the self-similar IFS $\{x/2,x/2+1/2\}$ and a family of self-conformal measures $\mu_\eps$ with $|\widehat{\mu}_\eps(\xi)| \leq C_\eps |\xi|^{-\alpha}$ for $\Phi_\eps$ for a fixed $\eps$-independent exponent $\alpha > 0$, but the constants $C_\eps \to \infty$ as $\eps \to 0$ in front of the polynomial decay rate.
+In Theorem 1.6 in \cite{LeclercOsc} from 2022 Leclerc, demonstrated with some examples of non-linear IFS perturbations $\Phi_\eps$ of the self-similar IFS $\{x/2,x/2+1/2\}$ and a family of self-conformal measures $\mu_\eps$ with $|\widehat{\mu}_\eps(\xi)| \leq C_\eps |\xi|^{-\alpha}$ for $\Phi_\eps$ for a fixed $\eps$-independent exponent $\alpha > 0$, but the constants $C_\eps \to \infty$ as $\eps \to 0$ in front of the polynomial decay rate.
 The ideas here could be used to approach Problem \ref{prob:parabolic}.
 We will also discuss an analogue of Problem \ref{prob:parabolic} later in Section \ref{sec:higherdim} in the higher dimensional systems in the context of studying parabolic Julia sets.

 Another direction to study Problem \ref{prob:parabolic} would be to \textit{accelerate} the dynamics, which would conjugate the parabolic IFS $\Phi$ to an infinite uniformly contracting IFS $\tilde \Phi$, and the self-conformal measure $\mu$ for $\Phi$ to a \textit{heavy tailed} Gibbs measure for $\tilde \Phi$.
-In \cite{JordanSahlsten} infinite IFS coming from the Gauss map were considered, but the methods only works for \textit{light tailed} Gibbs measures due to the large deviation bound.
-This would need developing the thermodynamical formalism for countable Markov shifts \cite{Sarig} with heavy tails.
+In \cite{JordanSahlsten} by Jordan and the author in 2016 infinite IFS coming from the Gauss map were considered, but the methods only works for \textit{light tailed} Gibbs measures due to the large deviation bound.
+This would need investigating the thermodynamical formalism for countable Markov shifts (see e.g. the work by Sarig \cite{Sarig} from 2003) with heavy tails.

 \begin{problem} If $\mu$ is a Gibbs equilibrium state for a uniformly contracting IFS $\Phi$ with infinite branches and heavy tail, does the Fourier transform decay at most polylogarithmically? \end{problem}